Freeze Time with Us

 "An Aladdin's Cave, a Tardis, like a kid in a candy store"!

-Please use the contact form to enquire or book.
-We can better dwell on details and refer back to them by having them written down.
+Chewing my ear off about nothing over a phone will go in one and out the other.
+We can better dwell on details, and refer back to them by having them written down!

 Booking Russ as a photographer

 Please include as much information as possible.
 Possibilities are endless, so what do you want to achieve?
 What are the vibes?
 Do you have links to example images?
 Can you give links to your social media or portfolio profile?
 If you're a business booking, it'll give me a vibe of your brand.
-If it's a private booking, I can see who I'm potentially working with.
+If it's a private booking, I can see who I'm potentially working with, and it'll help me consider lighting and ideas.

-Please just ask away regarding the studio or myself.
-As suggested above, I'm a terrible businessman, and I will absolutely turn it down in favour of integrity over money if I don't believe I can offer any value to your project.
+I'm not a family photographer if you just need some pretty pictures of yourself, if however you want more a model-like experience or an editorial piece, then I'm your man!
+I'm a terrible businessman, and I will absolutely turn something down in favour of integrity over money if I don't believe I can offer any value to it.

 *